phu0ngng/nccl/ext-net/README.md

 then look for symbols inside the library.

 The `NCCL_NET_PLUGIN` environment variable allows multiple plugins to coexist.
-If set, NCCL will look for a library with a name of `libnccl-net-<name>.so`.
-It is therefore advised to name the library following that pattern, with a symlink pointing `libnccl-net.so` to `libnccl-net-<name>.so`.
+If set, NCCL will look for a library with a name of `libnccl-net-${NCCL_NET_PLUGIN}.so`.
+It is therefore advised to name the library following that pattern, with a symlink pointing `libnccl-net.so` to `libnccl-net-${NCCL_NET_PLUGIN}.so`.
 That way, if there are multiple plugins in the path, setting `NCCL_NET_PLUGIN` will allow users to select the right plugin.

 ## Struct versioning